Skip to Content Skip to Main Navigation Skip to Quick Search Skip to Section Navigation Skip to Footer

 The trade relationship between the UAE and the United States is characterized by a set of high-value trade and investment activities.

 • Emirati company Taqa Global has invested in a 205.5 megawatt Lakefield wind project in Jackson County, Minnesota.
-When operational, the field will produce enough sustainable energy to power over 60,000 homes.
+The field produces enough sustainable energy to power over 60,000 homes.

-• In December 2010, The Mubadala Development Company made an additional investment of $500 million in The Carlyle Group general partnership.
-The Carlyle Group first sold Mubadala a 7.5% stake in its general partnership in September 2006.
+• In December 2010, the Mubadala Investment Company made an additional investment of $500 million in the Carlyle Group general partnership.
+The Carlyle Group first sold Mubadala a 7.5 percent stake in its general partnership in September 2006.

 • The Abu Dhabi Investment Authority (ADIA) acquired an 11 percent share in the Hyatt Hotels Group in December 2009.

-Through significant investments in the United States for over 30 years, the UAE has been a dependable and long-term contributor to US economy, providing liquidity to US capital markets, growth for US companies and job security for US workers.
+Through significant investments in the United States for over 30 years, the UAE has been a dependable and long-term contributor to the US economy, providing liquidity to US capital markets, growth for US companies, and job security for US workers.

 • US companies are heavily involved as partners and suppliers to UAE energy companies.